cyphercosmo/awesome-bitaxe-gamma/README.md

 This repository contains a community-curated list of everything related to BitAxe Gamma and its ecosystem.
-If you wish to add something please create and PR.
+If you wish to add something please create a PR.

 # Learning resources
 - [What is a BitAxe?](https://www.youtube.com/watch?v=HU3VIdFM6TA)